 To create a custom meeting query for long recurring meetings

-- In Workplace Analytics, select Analyze > Queries > Meeting.
+- In Workplace Analytics, select Analyze > Query designer > Get started under Query, and then select Meeting.

-- Select and change Enter query name here to Long recurring Ops meetings.
+- Select Enter query name here and name it Long recurring Ops meetings.

 - For Group by, select week.